- Docs

 The Files.com Agent is an installable piece of software that allows you to integrate any supported on-premise or cloud hosted system with Files.com.

 It provides a convenient method for securely connecting remote file systems with Files.com, allowing you to push and pull files between Files.com and local file systems.
-Local file systems can include locally attached storage, such as local disks and drives, and network attached storage, such as file share clusters and network drives that use CIFS, SMB, and NFS.
+Local file systems include locally attached storage, like local disks and drives, and network attached storage, like file share clusters and network drives that use CIFS, SMB, and NFS.
+The Agent also supports routing connections to SFTP servers and cloud storage providers.

 Any attached or mounted storage that the operating system has permission to access can be used with the Agent.
 The Agent can only access storage locations that the underlying operating system has access to.